Richard Arkwright junior: Biography

 Richard was born in Bolton.
 His mother, Patience Holt, died when he was only a few months old, and his father, Sir Richard Arkwright, raised him on his own until he was six, then married Margaret Biggens, with whom he had a daughter, Susan and Mary Anne.

 His father patented the water frame, a roller-spinning machine powered by water.
 This was the patented prototype and archetype of a revolutionary wave of mass-production machines for cloth manufacture.
 Recognition followed of the economy of scale of bulk, quality textiles among consumers and cloth dealers across the world, and thus from investors in turn, making the spinning (together with combing, weaving and various other required stages) of a modern cotton industry the heart of British manufacturing.
 Cotton and several other raw textile goods were mass-imported from the British Empire to be worked by the export-heavy zones such as the Lancashire Mill Towns and later processed by the linen, drapery and garment, usually factory-based, industries.

 His namesake Richard Arkwright junior followed in his footsteps; by middle age the latter had developed the factory system further.
-He was an outstanding organiser of labour and machinery processing, ambitious, forceful and persevering.
+He was an outstanding organiser of labour and machinery processing.

 Richard senior died in 1792 leaving much of his wealth to his daughter (born of his second marriage) and his daughter Mary Anne and her grandchildren and various charities, while the rest, including several factories, was left to Richard, already acting manager.

 His income streams from the family patent was coupled by well-timed diversification from textiles.
 In 1799 he was estimated the eight-wealthiest man (or as to others on the list, small aristocratic family unit) in Britain, owning £1M.
 He was one of ten known British millionaires in 1799.
 He decided to invest in real estate and banks, and began to sell some factories to invest in government securities and real estate.
 This saved him from bankruptcy when a deep depression, acute in industry, came over Britain, after the defeat of Napoleon.

 In 1804 he became a partner in the bank of John Toplis, and when the latter died in 1829, he took its full possession and financed agricultural landlords (richly speculating and pledging security for coal mining and iron ore projects), contractors and governmental plans: like his father, he financed great works in the transportation sector and railways, including the Cromford Canal.
 At death, his wealth kept ahead of inflation, being over three million pounds, some decades before having surpassed the late Richard Crawshay as the richest British person from the bourgeoisie (non-aristocracy).

 Arkwright was the High Sheriff of Derbyshire in 1801.